 Check your item & mark as received: Forget to mark your item received and you’ll find a barrage of messages from most sellers politely asking you to click received and confirm that everything is okay.
 Assuming that it is, once you tap those buttons Vinted releases the payment to the seller.
 Make sure you check items carefully, once the money is released you cannot claim it back.

 Vinted will automatically update tracking once the item is scanned at your door for sellers that purchase labels via Vinted, or upload tracking.
 Following this, you have two days to mark everything is okay.
 After that time, Vinted will automatically release the payment.

 How: As most items are sent tracked, the messaging page should automatically update to show the ‘Mark as Received’ button.
 If this doesn’t happen, scroll up to view tracking information: if enough time has elapsed, there is an option for you to manually mark that you’ve received the item.

-Leave feedback: It sure is nice to be nice.
-Once you’ve marked your item as received, leave feedback for positive experiences – sellers really rely on feedback for future sales.
-Plus, they may remember you and give you a greater discount in future.
+Leave feedback: It’s nice to be nice, isn’t it?
+Once you’ve marked your item as received, try to get into the habit of leaving feedback straight away.
+Not only with you stop all reminder notifications, it helps other sellers as they really rely on feedback for future sales.
+They may also remember you and give you a greater discount in future.

 How: Find the leave feedback button in the messaging area.

 Change of heart: “Buy in haste, repent at leisure” Or, you could just cancel the sale.
 Yes, you heard me right.
 You can cancel a sale, even after the label has been sent to the seller.
 It’s not ideal, but it’s easy to miss things in the heat of a quick sale.
 Remember, you cannot physically inspect the goods so if you spot something after purchase that’s a deal breaker, it’s better to cancel before receiving the item, otherwise you’ll be responsible for the return cost.